 The site owners are not to blame.
 They’d built simple sites that historically performed well for branded searches.
 After realizing there was a problem, the DIY site owners attempted to sort through common SEO advice found on checklists and forums.
 But the guidance they received—write more content, optimize images, give it time, etc—wasn’t necessary or effective.
 These factors are not why the sites went missing from Google search.

-Note, forum advice is often well-intentioned but can be inaccurate.
+Note, forum advice is often well-intentioned but can be wildly inaccurate.
 If you are struggling with SEO issues, learn how to find an experienced SEO.

 Squarespace is less transparent regarding platform problems.
 That said, after writing this article, we’ve heard from sites built on platforms other than Squarespace, meaning the problem seems to be squarely in Google’s corner.